-Dick Gautier ‘Hymie The Robot’ Of Get Smart Passes At 85 [Video]
+Dick Gautier ‘Hymie The Robot’ Of ‘Get Smart’ Passes At 85 [Video]

 Dick Gautier, the actor best known as Hymie the Robot in the 60’s spy spoof Get Smart has passed.
-Hautier who started out as a stand-up comedian, died at an assisted living facility, Friday after a prolonged illness, his daughter told New York Daily News.
+Hautier, who started out as a stand-up comedian, died at an assisted living facility Friday after a prolonged illness, his daughter told New York Daily News.
 He was 85.

 Gautier only appeared in the first six episodes of the spy spoof which ran for 4 seasons.
 However, Hymie proved to be a popular character with viewers and left an indelible impression.
-Gautier played the role of the supercomputer man perfectly alongside, undercover agent, Max, portrayed by Don Adams.
+Gautier played the role of the supercomputer man perfectly alongside undercover agent Max, portrayed by Don Adams.
 Dick Gautier appeared in the TV reprise in 1989, Get Smart Again.
 Hymie had superhuman strength and extraordinary intelligence, but a seeming flaw which was that he interpreted commands literally.

 Dick Gautier, the @TheTonyAwards-nominated original Conrad Birdie in Bye Bye Birdie, has died. #RIPDickGautier https://t.co/okpmobcIac pic.twitter.com/Je94tfmnHo